Penalty for not deleting data

-A Czech individual had requested the deletion of personal data from a website operator.
+A Czech private individual had requested a website operator to delete personal data.
 The right to do so arises from Article 17 of the General Data Protection Regulation.
-However, the company ignored the data subject’s request and did not erase the data.
+However, the company ignored the data subject’s request and did not delete the data.

-Following a complaint to the supervisory authority, a investigation against the company was initiated.
-As a result, the company was fined a fine of 10,000 CZK and the data was deleted.
+Following a complaint to the supervisory authority, proceedings were initiated against the company.
+As a result, the company was ordered to pay a fine of 10,000 crowns and delete the data.

 Conclusion

-The data subject rights are used by more and more private persons to obtain data information or to have data deleted.
-Several times there have been penalties after the companies have ignored these requests.
-However, due to the right of complain to the DPA, the companies must assume that an ignored request will lead to an investigation by the DPA.
+The rights of data subjects are being used by more and more private individuals to obtain data information or to have data deleted.
+Already several times there were penalties after the companies ignored the requests.
+However, due to the low-threshold right of complaint to the data protection authority, the companies concerned must assume that an ignored request will lead to an investigation by the data protection authority.

-Especially with large companies, requests is not a matter of desire, but complex by the various systems.
-Answering within a month leaves little time frame.
-Therefore, companies should already pre-deal with the automation of data protection inquiries.
+Especially in large companies, data disclosure is not a question of will, but rather complex due to the various systems.
+Responding within one month leaves little room for maneuver.
+Therefore, companies should already deal with the automation of affected party requests in advance.

 Entscheidungsdatum: